 In light of the recent pandemic, this benefit now takes on a whole new significance.
 Indeed, even after COVID-19 has dissipated, businesses around the world will be far more aware about the potential destruction that viruses can cause.
 So, it will be important that anti-bacterial solutions, such as Marmoleum, become more commonly specified.

 Despite its countless downsides, the ongoing pandemic is providing those that look after buildings with an opportunity to assess the current situation and to see if any of the spaces can be changed to improve the health and well-being of end users.
-At Forbo, we’re here to help companies across the country as they start this endeavour and will continue supplying solutions to help make healthy indoor environments a reality.
+At Forbo, we’re here to help companies across the country as they start this endeavour and will continue supplying office flooring solutions to help make healthy indoor working environments a reality.

 Innovator & artist, Daan Roosegaarde, and CEO of the World Green Building Council, Cristina Gamboa, shared their inspirational outlook at the first Forbo Flooring Systems international webinar, entitled A vision for a CO2 neutral future.

 During the webinar, the two guests also urged for change to start sooner rather than later.
 Gamboa: “Constructing a world that destructs, is no longer valid.”